 We are providing you with a summary description of the material terms of the ADSs and of your material rights as an owner of ADSs.
-Please remember that summaries by their nature lack the precision of the information summarized and that the rights and obligations of an owner of ADSs are detailed in the deposit agreement.
+Please remember that summarises by their nature lack the precision of the information summarized and that the rights and obligations of an owner of ADSs will be determined by reference to the terms of the deposit agreement and not by this summary.
 We urge you to review the deposit agreement in its entirety.

-Two ADSs represent the right to receive one ordinary share on deposit with the custodian.
+Each ADS represents the right to receive ordinary shares on deposit with the custodian.
 An ADS also represents the right to receive any other property received by the depositary or the custodian on behalf of the owner of the ADS but that has not been distributed to the owners of ADSs because of legal restrictions or practical considerations.